-- Both the DHCP server and the embedded-MTA MUST support DHCP option code 7, 12, 15, 60 and DHCP option code 177 as defined in this document.
-Option code 12 and 15 MUST be FQDN which MUST be resolved by DNS server. - The DHCP server MUST accept and support broadcast and unicast messages per RFC 2131 from the MTA DHCP client. - The DHCP server MUST include the MTA's assigned FQDN in the DHCP offer message to the MTA-component of the embedded-MTA.
+- Both the DHCP server and the embedded-MTA MUST support DHCP option code 6, 7, 12, 15, 60 and DHCP option code 122 (defined in [13]).
+Option code 12 (Host Name) and 15 (Domain Name) MUST form a Fully Qualified Domain Name and MUST be resolvable by the DNS server. - The DHCP server MUST accept and support broadcast and unicast messages per RFC 2131 from the MTA DHCP client. - The DHCP server MUST include the MTA's assigned FQDN in the DHCP offer message to the MTA-component of the embedded-MTA.
 Refer to RFC 2132 for details describing the DHCP offer message.